January 13, 2025

 “We know that exercise and movement will increase the quality of life while going through cancer, but it can also help you beat cancer,” Tomlinson said.
 “If you’re not feeling great, if it’s a hard day, just walking around the house can help with strength and endurance.
 Exercise and movement also have psychological benefits, helping your emotions and mood, which we know can be affected when you’re going through cancer treatment.”

-The Vanderbilt-Ingram Cancer Center is a national leader in patient care and research.
-Vanderbilt offers the region’s most complete range of oncology care, from advanced imaging to team-based treatment options to genetic cancer medicine and the latest in therapies being studied in clinical trials.
-Our lung cancer specialists provide advanced, effective care tailored to individual needs.
+The Vanderbilt-Ingram Cancer Center offers the region’s most complete range of oncology care, from advanced imaging to team-based treatment options to genetic cancer medicine and the latest in therapies being studied in clinical trials.
+The National Cancer Institute designates Vanderbilt as a Comprehensive Cancer Center, the highest ranking by the world’s leading authority on cancer.
+Vanderbilt is the only such designated cancer center in the state of Tennessee that treats adults and children.